Fannie Farmer, 1896

 Examples From The Collection

-These entries are useful because each one shows a different part of the book’s logic: bread method, egg technique, base sauce, and measured cake work.
+Each of these recipes shows a different part of how the book works — bread shaping, egg technique, a reusable base sauce, and measured cake baking.

 Bread and breakfast cakes · PDF pages 100–101